 Translated from the Swedish by Saskia Vogel

-While it isn’t one of the most out-and-out LGBTQ books, Girls Lost is a YA novel that asks poignant questions about gender and sexuality; the blurred lines and fluidity that exists between both.
+While it isn’t one of the most out-and-out LGBTQ books, Girls Lost is a YA novel that asks poignant questions about gender; the blurred lines and fluidity that exists between both.

-If you were to label it in some way, this is a YA novel about gender binaries and pansexuality.
-As a non-binary and pansexual reader/writer, I found the questions and topics explored in this novel immensely satisfying.
+If you were to label it in some way, this is a YA novel about gender binaries.
+As a queer reader/writer, I found the questions and topics explored in this novel immensely satisfying.

 100 Boyfriends by Brontez Purnell

 Like many of the LGBTQ books on this list, 100 Boyfriends is an unfettered punk book.
 In fact, by their very nature, most LGBTQ books are punk: going against the grain, fighting the heteronormative state of our society, and celebrating an alternative way of living and loving.
 100 Boyfriends is a collection of twenty-five stories about gay love.

 Funny, bleak, twisted, horny, heart-warming, heart-rending; these stories stretch across the entire emotional spectrum, entering into taboo and surreal territory.